 Under Utah Code Title 17C Community Reinvestment Agencies Act, the RDA is authorized to undertake housing projects throughout the entire city.
 We typically allocate a minimum of 10% to 20% of tax increment from each project area fund to affordable housing, per 17C requirements.
 For project areas without a restricted budget or a housing requirement, we have traditionally allocated 10% of non-obligated funds.
 Depending on the needs of the community and direction from elected officials, we may fund additional budgets for affordable housing.

 The allocation of RDA funds is a joint effort.
 By the time the RDA is allowed to administer its fiscal year (July 1 to June 30) budget, it has already gone through the Mayor and the RDA Board for approval.
 The RDA Board approves the amount of funds allocated to housing, then also approves the terms of the RDA’s financial participation in each project.

-As part of our mission to revitalize neighborhoods and business districts in a way that fosters livability and neighborhood vibrancy, we are in a unique position to ensure the inclusion of equitable development strategies that allow everyone to benefit from their neighborhood’s transformation.
+As part of our mission to revitalize neighborhoods and business districts in a way that fosters livability and neighborhood vibrancy, we are in a unique position to ensure the inclusion of equitable development strategies that allow everyone to benefit from the public and private invest within the neighborhood.
 The RDA continues to provide opportunities that make it more financially feasible for existing residents and business owners to remain living and doing business in their neighborhoods.
 We build on existing local cultural assets to enhance the unique character of neighborhoods by engaging the local residents, businesses, and artists, to participate in the community reinvestment process.
 In regards to housing, two new policies are guiding this work: